Configuration Reference

 Important: If you override the default network (haloy), the Haloy proxy will not be able to discover your containers.
 This means:

-• Your application containers will not be included in the HAProxy configuration
+• Your application containers will not be included in the proxy routing

 • Traffic will not be routed to your application